Illustrator ® BrushesTweet

 Example above of an arrow brush in its path form.
 The Illustrator brushes can be used as brushes but they generally also be used as standard paths and to do this, just drag the brush from the palette to the Illustrator artboard.
 You will have to remove the bounding or defining box for the brush though and this is generally done by ungrouping the brush definition.

-How to create comic book strokes?
+How to create comic book strokes with Illustrator ?

 My favorite way of using is either using the calligraphic (use an art pen and set pressure option) or the basic artistic strokes or using the blob vector stroke again with pressure settings added to the stroke.
 You can create stunning comic book / ink brush strokes in seconds.
 You might also like to check out other applications such Manga Studio for comic book art tools.
 The width profiles are also very useful in relation to comic book brush strokes